TranPhucVinh/C/Data structure/String/String remove examples.md

 See also: ``Examples.md`` in ``AVR-Arduino-framework/Introduction/Data type/String/`` for declaring with a string pointer in Arduino framework.

-### Remove a specific index character from executed argument
+## Index specified by executed argument

 * argv[1]: Index to remove character
 * argv[2]: String to process